pulp/pulp_python/docs/workflows/sync.rst

 Python remotes involve syncing with PyPI which requires terabytes of disk space.
 This can be changed by modifying the "policy" field.

+Syncing all of PyPI can take a long time depending on your network and disk speeds.
+Check out :ref:`pull-through caching <pull-through-cache>` to learn about another way to mirror PyPI.

 Sync repository foo with remote
 -------------------------------